codyalmand/Nerd-Box/README.md

 ## Project Conception:

-Our project team would like to have a online/mobile generator to suggest us a game and/or movie recommendation based on what we're in the mood for.
+Our project team would like to have an online/mobile generator to suggest us a game and movie recommendation.
+Pixel Picks helps you find a game or movie to watch based on what type you’re in the mood for.
+The motivation for this development came from our groups collective enjoyment of media, and wanting to share our picks of what we enjoy when we’re looking for something that reflects a specific mood.

+### User Story:

+<p> AS AN avid fan of media,
+<p> I WANT an application that will pick a movie and game for me to play based on what mood I’m in,
+<p> SO THAT I can enjoy media that is relevant to my current taste.

 ## Project Parameters: